AtmoFX/bigint/documentation/fibonacci.md

 As we determined above, the memory required to save any significant number of Fibonacci numbers greatly limits how useful the above 2 approaches are.
 It also makes the implementation of the generalizations to the Fibonacci sequence impossible.

-2 algorithms compete to get fibonacci numbers of a higher index in the sequence, and with enough flexibility the calculation can be generalized:
+2 algorithms compete to get Fibonacci numbers of a higher index in the sequence, and with enough flexibility the calculation can be generalized:
 - Iterative algorithm:
 With just 2 variables, it is possible to completely get rid of the recursion from the naive algorithm.<br/>
 With this approach, $f_n$ can be obtained in $\approx n$ steps[^1].
-- Matrix exponantiation: Fibonacci numbers can also be calculated by multiplying square matrices together; the size of the matrix is the same as the order ($`2`$ for the Fibonacci sequence).<br/>
+- Matrix exponentiation: Fibonacci numbers can also be calculated by multiplying square matrices; the size of the matrix is the same as the order ($`2 \times 2`$ for the Fibonacci sequence).<br/>
-Thanks to [exponantiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring), that we have already used for the [`power` function](./power.md) and is now applied to matrices, $f_n$ can be obtained in $\approx \log(n)$ steps[^1].<br/>
+Thanks to [exponentiation by squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring), that we have already used for the [`power` function](./power.md) and is now applied to matrices, $f_n$ can be obtained in $\approx \log(n)$ steps[^1].<br/>

 [^1]: Not to be mixed with algorithmic complexity, since each "step" has its own complexity.

-So, it is hardly a competition if both algorithms have this difference in complexity.
+So, it is hardly a competition if both algorithms have this difference in complexity, right?
 Well, not so fast...
-- The downside of the matrix exponantiation method is that it calculates independent values.
-To have all the values between $f_n$ to $f_m$, it is necessary to restart from 1.<br/>
+- The downside of the matrix exponentiation method is that it calculates independent values.
+To have all the values between $f_n$ to $f_m$, it is necessary to restart from square 1.<br/>
-It is easy to understand that the calculation of $`n`$ values of something requires at least an $\text{O}(n)$ algorithm.
-The iterative algorithm is perfectly suited for this.
-- Even if the matrix exponantiation algorithm could be modified to calculate consecutive values with the same algorithmic complexity as the iterative algorithm, it would still be slower.<br/>
+- Even if the matrix exponentiation algorithm could be modified to calculate consecutive values with the same algorithmic complexity as the iterative algorithm, it would still be slower.<br/>
 Indeed, the iterative algorithm, knowing $f_{n-2}$ and $f_{n-1}$, can output $f_n$ in a single addition.
 This is faster than anything achievable with matrices.

+It is easy to understand that the calculation of $`n`$ values of something requires at least an $\text{O}(n)$ algorithm.
+For that reason, the iterative algorithm is basically as good as it can get for this.

 ### End-to-end calculation

-Getting the results consists in linking the matrix exponantiation algorithm to the iterative algorithm;.
+Getting the results consists in linking the matrix exponentiation algorithm to the iterative algorithm.
 To get consecutive Fibonacci numbers from index $m$ to index $n$:

-1. Apply the matrix exponantiation algorithm to get values from index $m$ to $m + k$.
+1. Apply the matrix exponentiation algorithm to get values from index $m$ to $m + k$.
 This is done by calculating $\mathscr{F}^k_{m+1}$.
 2. If $m + k \geq n$, discard the unnecessary values, if any, and stop.<br/>
 Otherwise, apply the iterative algorithm, using the Fibonacci numbers obtained at step 1 to kick it off.

 In practice, the matrix exponantiation algorithm is called only if the index of the first Fibonacci number that must be returned is high enough; the threshold is closely related to the size of the fibonacci matrix ($\text{order} \times \text{order}$) and the number of iterations required to get passed the iterative algorithm, it is currently set at $8 \times \text{order}^2$.
-For smaller values, the benefit-to-cost of the exponantiation is in favor of the iterative function.
+For smaller values, the benefit-to-cost of the exponentiation is in favor of the iterative function.

 ### Iterations